 Here’s what you need to consider: the minimum deposit is elevated at $10, option commissions start at $10 per trade (100 contracts), inactivity fees apply, and stock trading fees are also high.
 Saxo is not a discount broker.
 Instead, it focuses on providing a tech-heavy trading platform alongside in-depth research.

 Saxo features three trading platforms: SaxoInvestor, SaxoTraderGO, and SaxoTraderPRO.
 Each app builds upon the former in terms of available tools and sophistication–with SaxoTraderGO being an award-winning choice.

 The company remains regulated by many authorities, including the UK’s FCA and Switzerland’s FINMA.

 Saxo is ideal for in-depth research and many trading options coming alongside superb mobile apps.
 Overall, we can confidently call this option the second-best stock broker in the Philippines.

 How to Choose a “Best” Stock Broker in the Philippines

-Choosing a “best” stock broker in the Philippines requires careful analysis and due diligence.
-This is why we have created a website just for this purpose with over 30,000 visitors monthly.
+Choosing the “best” stock broker in the Philippines requires careful analysis and due diligence.
+This is why we have created a website just for this purpose, with over 50,000 visitors monthly.

 Our process involved reviewing these essential requirements from the perspective of a Philippines resident: